EchoCodeWarrior/python-feedback-analyzer/README.md

 **➡️ Direct Link: [https://python-feedback-analyzer.streamlit.app](https://python-feedback-analyzer.streamlit.app)**

-> **Note:** If the project is hosted on a temporary service like `ngrok`, this link may be inactive.
+> **Note:** If the project is hosted on a temporary service like `streamlit`, this link may be inactive.
 To run your own instance, please follow the setup instructions in this README.

 ## 🤝 Contributing